HBO84/Aicompress/README.md

 ## Contributing

-*(Adapt this section if you are open to contributions.)*
 This project is currently a personal development.
-Suggestions and feedback are welcome via GitHub Issues (once the repository is public).
+Suggestions and feedback are welcome via GitHub Issues.

 ## License